Kyle Seager hits pair of three-run homers as Mariners hold off Diamondbacks

 Seager joins Alex Rodriguez and Denard Span as the only players hit a baseball into the pool at Chase Field.
 Yes, these things are tracked.

-It was Seager’s 33rd homer, matching his age — for the moment.
+It was Seager’s 33rd homer, matching his age.
 He turns 34 in November.

 “So I should probably play till like 60 or 70?” he joked.